-A lot has been attributed to this city right from culture, advanced Tech, Innovation, wealth and lifestyle.
+A lot has been attributed to this city, right from culture, advanced Tech, Innovation, wealth and lifestyle.

 Brief History Of United Arab Emirates.

-The UAE consists of seven emirates and was founded on 2 December 1971 as a federation.
+The UAE consisted of seven emirates and was founded on 2 December 1971 as a federation.
 Six of the seven emirates (Abu Dhabi, Dubai, Sharjah, Ajman, Umm Al Quwain and Fujairah) joined on that date.

 The seventh, Ras al Khaimah, joined the federation on 10 February 1972.
-The seven sheikdoms were previously known as the Trucial States, about the alliance relations settled with the British in the 19th Century.
+The seven sheikdoms were previously known as the Trucial States, of the alliance relations settled with the British in the 19th Century.